Skip to main content

 -Get answers to your questions about publishing your research

-Register for the In Person Session on October 21st
+Register for the March 17th Session

 AI Considerations For Your Scholarship at ISU

-Thursday November 6th 4:30 - 5:30pm (Virtual)
+Thursday March 26th 4:30 - 5:30pm

 AI is everywhere these days, but how are people actually using it?
 And will any of those applications help you as a graduate student to successfully complete your research?
 In this workshop, Milner Librarians, Grace Allbaugh and Colby Cilento, will engage participants in a discussion about considerations of using AI tools when developing and writing your thesis/dissertation.